National Contest

 Contest Awards

-The National Contest Awards Ceremony will be Thursday, June 13.
-The ceremony will be livestreamed and available at https://nhd.org/en/awards-ceremony/.
+The 2025 National Contest Awards Ceremony will be held on Thursday, June 12.
+The 2025 ceremony live stream will be available at https://nhd.org/en/awards-ceremony/.

 Contest Category Awards